sim6/isardvdi-docs/docs/admin/hypervisors.md

 Check that you have the correct hostname for the one holding the isard-db.
 This is only needed if you have the hypervisor in another machine:

 - **STATS_RETHINKDB_HOST**: Set it to your correct isard-db host if you have the hypervisor in another machine.
 Not needed if you have an 'all-in-one' IsardVDI.

+NOTE: The host interface should be in promiscous mode: *ip link set dev ethX promic on*.
+If the isard-hypervisor container is started you have to stop it and start it again.

 # Infrastructure concepts